 Willard’s Early Life

-With her companion, Anna Gordon, she obtained over 100,000 signatures on a Home Protection petition.
-It called on the Illinois legislature to let women to vote on any matter involving alcohol.
-The proposed legislation failed to pass.
+With her companion, Anna Gordon, she obtained over 100,000 signatures.
+It was on a Home Protection petition.
+It called on the IL legislature to let women to vote on any matter involving alcohol.
+The law failed to pass.

 Willard then rejoined the national WCTU and was elected president.
 After much effort she failed to convince it to become politically active.
-She then founded the World Woman’s Christian Temperance Union.
+She then formed the World Woman’s Christian Temperance Union.
 Willard was elected president.